 - What three emojis best describe you?

-- Who do you admire most?
-Why?
+- Who do you admire most, and why?

 Why Are Morning Meeting Questions Important?